-Through its award-winning Endangered Properties Program, Preservation NC acquires endangered historic properties and then finds purchasers willing and able to rehabilitate them.
-It has saved more than 800 endangered historic properties, generating an estimate of more than $350 million in private investment.
+Through its award-winning Endangered Properties Program, Preservation North Carolina acquires endangered historic properties and then finds purchasers willing and able to rehabilitate them.
+It has saved more than 850 endangered historic properties, generating an estimate of more than $350 million in private investment.
 Many of the saved properties have truly been community landmarks.
 Buyers have put these properties into a multitude of new uses, adding millions of dollars to local tax rolls and creating numerous jobs.
 Several of the larger properties have been adapted into affordable housing.
-More than 4,000 acres of open space have been placed under PNC’s protective covenants, perpetually restricting their development.
+More than 4,400 acres of open space have been placed under PNC’s protective covenants, perpetually restricting their development.
 PNC’s Endangered Properties Program is widely regarded as the nation’s most successful program of its kind.

-The impact of Preservation NC’s Endangered Properties Program reaches far beyond the individual properties that it has directly saved.
+The impact of Preservation North Carolina’s Endangered Properties Program reaches far beyond the individual properties that it has directly saved.
 One of historic preservation’s many benefits for a community is its inspirational nature, as one rehab job invariably leads to another.
-By advertising the state’s historic properties in local, state and national publications, Preservation NC has indirectly been responsible for the revitalization of hundreds, if not thousands, of additional properties.
+By advertising the state’s historic properties in local, state and national publications, Preservation North Carolina has indirectly been responsible for the revitalization of hundreds, if not thousands, of additional properties.
 Most of the properties saved through the Endangered Properties Program have been in rural areas or small towns, the parts of North Carolina most in need of reinvestment.